 FICPA leadership consists of the Board of Directors, Council, and Chapter leaders.
-The Board of Directors includes the FICPA chair, chair-elect, nine directors, and the FICPA COO, who serves as the secretary-treasurer (non-voting).
+The Board of Directors includes the FICPA chair, chair-elect, nine directors, and the FICPA's President & CEO, who serves as the Secretary-Treasurer (non-voting).
 Together, the Board implements the Council’s policies and oversees the Institute’s activities.
-Each officer, with the exception of the COO, serves a two-year term that runs from July 1 to June 30.
+Each officer, with the exception of the CEO, serves a two-year term that runs from July 1 to June 30.

 Valrie Chambers, Ph.D., CPA

 Valrie is an associate professor at Stetson University in Deland.
 She is a graduate of the University of Illinois and the University of Houston (Ph.D.)

 “We are looking at a big curriculum redesign in response to CPA Evolution, which will have a three-part common core with at least one of three specializations (financial/audit, tax, and data analytics).
 While we are awaiting more details on the composition of the new exam, some have suggested that the knowledge to pass the core may be found in undergraduate courses and the knowledge for specialization found in graduate courses.
 Basic technology skills - often including use of Word, PowerPoint, Excel, PowerBI, Tableau, and searches in research data bases like the Accounting Standards Codification and RIA Checkpoint and/or CCH - have been increasingly integrated into the accounting curriculum for years.
 With CPA Evolution, technological integration is likely to accelerate.
 As the profession evolves, so does the CPA exam, and so does our curriculum.”